zuluana/Halia/README.md

 ###  Stacks

 A "Stack" is a program built at run-time using several Halia Plugins.
+Because it's built at runtime, the set of plugins in the stack can be changed and the system re-built.

 ```typescript
 //  Initialize the Stack